 - Biomedical Research Centre: An interdisciplinary research centre.

-- Brain Research Centre: A partnership between Vancouver Coastal Health Research Institute and the Faculty of Medicine at the University of British Columbia to advance knowledge of the brain and explore new discoveries and technologies that have the potential to reduce the suffering and cost associated with disease and injuries of the brain.
+- UBC Centre for Brain Health: A partnership between Vancouver Coastal Health Research Institute and the Faculty of Medicine at the University of British Columbia to advance knowledge of the brain and explore new discoveries and technologies that have the potential to reduce the suffering and cost associated with disease and injuries of the brain.

 - Canadian HIV Trials Network: A partnership of clinical investigators, physicians, nurses, people living with HIV/AIDS, pharmaceutical manufacturers and others that facilitate HIV clinical trials of the highest scientific and ethical standards.